jacostag/tw_by_dir/README.md

 ## task_prompt.sh
 This was not created by me, but I did not find it on github, the author seems to be https://github.com/mrichar1
+Is nice to have it on starship prompt

 ## task_annotate.sh
 I call this one from nvim to create a task, it will include the tag +nvim taskopen can open the file

 ## taskfzf

-I added 2, not mine, both are pretty much the same, I have to analyze which one has more capabilities, for now, I just added an extra function to sync with taskchampion server using 'Y'
+I added 2 scripts, not mine, both are pretty much the same, I have to analyze which one has more capabilities, for now, I just added an extra function to sync with taskchampion server using 'Y'

-taskfzfprint Is the one provided by https://gitlab.com/doronbehar/taskwarrior-fzf/
+taskfzfprint Is the one provided by https://gitlab.com/doronbehar/taskwarrior-fzf/ and posix compatible

 taskfzfURL Is another one, with some modifications that allows to open an URL https://github.com/petrovag/taskfzf/

+## notify_tasks.sh
+Using notify-send, this works great on crontab, every hour.
+It will show a notification for each task due in less than 1 hour, allowing you to start it, mark it as done, or setting the due time for 1 more hour.